coolikot/E3Build/README.md

 ============================================
 <pre></pre>
 ============================================
-Status: E3 Pro with RPI, PEI Spring Steel Sheet Textured+Smooth, Microswiss, BMG, SKR Mini E3 v3
+Status: E3 Pro with RPI, PEI Spring Steel Sheet Textured+Smooth, MK8+Capricorn PTFE Lining, BMG, SKR Mini E3 v3
 ============================================
 <pre>
-This is a documentation of my Ender 3/Pro Documentary of my printer build.
+This is a documentation of my Ender 3/Pro/V2 Documentary of my printer build.
 This setup is repeatable.
 Good for print farms.
-I have this on 3 of my E3 (2xE3Pros, 1xRegularE3)
+I have this on my farm of E3 (2xE3, 4xE3Pro, 3xE3v2)

 Tools To be used:
 -Tire Gauge for Alignment